-Indicators: Reduction or Withdrawal of Reception Conditions 1 .
-Do bes the law provide for the possibility to reduce material reception conditions?
-2 D. ☐ Yes ☐ No Des the legislation provide for the possibility to withdraw material reception conditions?
-2 . О bes the legislation provide for the possibility to withdraw material reception conditions? ⊠ Yes □ No
+Indicators: Reduction or Withdrawal of Reception Conditions

+1. Does the law provide for the possibility to reduce material reception conditions?

+2. Does the legislation provide for the possibility to withdraw material reception conditions?

+ers (LMA), asylum seeker's allowance can be reduced

-Under the Law on the Reception of Asylum Seekers (LMA), asylum seeker's allowance can be reduced for adults if they refuse to cooperate in the asylum procedure or refuse to abide with an expulsion order.214 A lack of cooperation may consist e.g. in refusing to take measures to obtain identity documents or refusing to appear at arranged appointments with the Migration Agency.
+Under the Law on the Reception of Asylum Seekers (LMA), asylum seeker's allowance can be reduced for adults if they refuse to cooperate in the asylum procedure or refuse to abide with an expulsion order.
+A lack of cooperation may consist e.g. in refusing to take measures to obtain identity documents or refusing to appear at arranged appointments with the Migration Agency.
 The restriction of material reception conditions is not applied to children, however.